-The Principal and/or a designated administrator may suspend a student up to and including a ten-day period for violation of the Code of Conduct.
-Student's parent(s) or guardian(s) will be contacted as quickly as possible, and the student will meet with the Building Principal or administrator.
+The Director of Meadowview Programs and/or a designated administrator may suspend a student up to and including a ten-day period for violation of the Code of Conduct.
+Student's parent(s) or guardian(s) will be contacted as quickly as possible, and the student will meet with the Director of Meadowview Programs or administrator.